SERVICES: SECTOR BY SECTOR

 The construction industry is relatively fragmented, with few dominant players in most sectors, whether by industry or country.
 This situation will only slowly evolve, with a handful of very large firms and a predominance of small and medium-sized players serving niche markets.

-Current commitments and exemptions back to top
+Current commitments and exemptions

 Construction and related engineering services are included in the new services negotiations, which began in January 2000.
 The principles of trade in construction services are contained, as for all services, in the General Agreement on Trade in Services (GATS).